Back to jobs

 Join us and you will get to work on projects that solve some of the most complex economic and community development challenges in the country.

-We are seeking an AI expert who will help us in building a new signature program that our client can offer as part of its small business educational program that will help a cohort of businesses learn how they can use AI to grow and transform their business.
-This role will include providing consultations on how to optimally educate small businesses on integrating artificial intelligence into their operations, as well as identifying opportunities, strategies, and the landscape of tools that small business can learn to adopt to enhance productivity and innovation.
+We are seeking an AI expert who can participate in a new signature program that our client is offering as part of its small business educational program that will help a cohort of businesses learn how they can use AI to grow and transform their business.
+This role will include serving as facilitators and mentors throughout the 12-week program from mid-September through mid-December.
+This is the core of the engagement: guiding participants from concept to implementation within their own businesses.
+Ideally, you will have specific expertise in integrating AI into financial workflows including tools such as QuickBooks and Zero Sheets.

 This is a chance to share your expertise and contribute to the growth of AI adoption among small businesses.
 If you have a passion for teaching and a deep understanding of AI applications, we would love to hear from you!